DanielCollins96/My-Modern-Blawg/data/blog/python-environments.md

 py -m pip install --upgrade pip
 ```

-pip can be updated on Mac or Linux by running:
+pip can also be updated on Mac or Linux by running:

 ```bash
 pip install --upgrade pip